 Section for Statistics and Probability Theory

 The research in the section covers topics ranging from probability theory and mathematical statistics to applied statistics.
-Main themes include Markov processes, biostatistics, biomathematics, inference for statistical models based on stochastic processes, general principles for statistical inference, graphical models and their applications, asymptotic statistical theory, functional data analysis, and applications of statistical methodology and stochastic processes in bioinformatics, neuroscience, systems biology, reaction networks (see homepage), physiology, and earth science.
+Main themes include Markov processes, biostatistics, biomathematics, inference for statistical models based on stochastic processes, general principles for statistical inference, graphical models and their applications (see homepage), asymptotic statistical theory, functional data analysis, and applications of statistical methodology and stochastic processes in bioinformatics, neuroscience, systems biology, reaction networks (see homepage), physiology, and earth science.

 In particular, the section works with statistical inference from discrete time sampling of continuous time processes, such as models given by stochastic differential equations and jump processes, or from first-passage-time data from these models.
-Also statistical learning and inference for point processes are studied, as well as Monte Carlo simulation, hidden Markov models.
+Also, statistical learning and inference for point processes are studied, as well as Monte Carlo simulation, hidden Markov models.
 Especially gene expression data, DNA data and stochastic neuronal models are studied.